GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Method

-The neighbor aggregator, following \cite{wu2019neural}, utilizes a multi-head attention layer and an attention pooling layer to aggregate $\mathbf{O^u_t}$ to derive the user neighbor representation $\textbf{emb}_{user}$ from news embeddings $\mathbf{n}_k$ of each news in user reading history $H_u$, akin to Eq.~\ref{eq: attn1}.
+The neighbor aggregator, following \cite{wu-etal-2019-neural}, utilizes a multi-head attention layer and an attention pooling layer to aggregate $\mathbf{O_u}$ to derive the user final long chain to enhance neighbor representation $\textbf{LN}_u$ , akin to Eq.~\ref{eq: attn1}.